Itaú plans to announce a digital bank

 One of the main advantages of Itaú's digital bank is that it will be able to offer these services at a lower cost than traditional banks.

-This is because the digital bank does not require branches or physical boxes and can operate completely online.
+This is because digital banking does not require physical branches or tellers and can operate entirely online.

 As a result, customers can expect lower fees and higher interest rates on their deposits.